-Yes, you can make a written request for a tax payment extension if you are performing military service.
-But, you must notify the IRS that your military service has substantially impacted your ability to pay the income tax.
+Yes, you can request a tax payment extension if you are performing military service.
+But, you must notify the IRS that your military service has substantially impacted your ability to pay income tax.

-If approved, you have up to 180 days after your military service ends to pay your taxes.
+You have up to 180 days after your military service ends to pay your taxes if approved.
 If you pay the tax in full by the end of the 180 days, then you won’t owe penalties or interest.